North Halmahera Regency: Administration

 The regency was formerly divided into twenty-two districts (kecamantan) and contained 260 villages.
-More recently, the creation in 2009 of a separate regency for Morotai Island has removed the five districts on that island from North Halmahera, and thus it now contains seventeen districts, tabulated below from south to north with their areas, their 2010 Census and 2020 Census populations, together with the official estimates for mid 2021, The table also includes the location of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan) in each district and their postcodes.
+More recently, the creation on 29 October 2008 of a separate regency for Morotai Island has removed the five districts on that island from North Halmahera, and thus it now contains seventeen districts, tabulated below from south to north with their areas, their 2010 Census and 2020 Census populations, together with the official estimates for mid 2024, The districts are grouped below into three geographical sectors, reflecting the three principal ethno-linguistic sectors within the regency, although these are without any administrative significance.
+The table also includes the locations of the district administrative centres, the number of administrative villages (all classified as rural desa) in each district and their post codes.

-Notes: (a) includes Pulau Bobale (Bobale Island) off the east coast of Halmahera. (b) includes 6 small offshore islands. (c) includes 6 small offshore islands. (d) includes 7 small offshore islands. (e) includes 3 small offshore islands. (f) comprising a group of 58 islands off the northwest coast of Halmahera.
+Notes: (a) includes Pulau Bobale (Bobale Island) off the east coast of Halmahera. (b) includes 6 small offshore islands. (c) includes 6 small offshore islands. (d) includes 7 small offshore islands. (e) includes 3 small offshore islands. (f) comprising a group of 58 islands off the northwest coast of Halmahera, of which the largest are Pulau Doi, Pulau Dagasuli and Pulau Salangadeke.

 Demographics

-As of 2010, North Halmahera had a population of 161,580, which rose by 2020 to 197,640, and by mid 2021 was about 200,000.
+As of 2010, North Halmahera had a population of 161,847, which rose by 2020 to 197,640, and by mid 2024 was about 206,233.
 The main native ethnic groups are Tobelorese, Galelarese, Lolodarese, Kaonese, Pagu and Modole.
 The remaining 10% are immigrants, mainly from Java, Sulawesi and other parts of North Maluku, especially Makian Island.
-Apart from the Indonesian language, the indigenous inhabitants have their own languages; one such language is Tobelo spoken by about 30,000 people in the island of Halhamera; another is Galela, spoken by about 80,000 people on Halmahera.
+The Lolodarese ethic area extends south of the regency boundary to encompass the districts of Loloda and Loloda Tengah (both districts of West Halmahera Regency) with some 13,900 inhabitants in 2024.